 Strathcona students worked on 4 different projects for 6 months: a book of stories, a video, a song and a virtual reality tour of their school.
-In addition, the kids had questions about each other so we filmed them which resulted in videos that we used to help raise money to build a well in the village of Iyoli which is going to be built in partnership with Innovation: Africa.
+In addition, the kids had questions about each other so we filmed them which created awareness and ultimately resulted in a partnership with Innovation: Africa who is going to build a well in Iyoli village.
 The H2Ope campaign was created as an extension of the exchange which was used to create awareness.
 Kids answer similar questions and it is beautiful.

 Doug's Classroom Outcomes